-I'm a PhD student in philosophy at Purdue University in 2022.
+I completed a PhD in philosophy at Purdue University in 2022.
 My book, Skeptical Theism, is under contract with Palgrave Macmillan, and should be out in 2023.
 My primary areas of interest are ethics, philosophy of religion, and epistemology.
-I have growing interests in philosophy of mind (especially the metaphysics of mind) and cognitive science.
+I have growing interests in philosophy of mind (especially the metaphysics of mind) and cognitive science of religion.

 In epistemology, I am primarily interested in the debate between internalists and externalists about knowledge and in modal epistemology.
 I have argued that the primary motivation for internalism is unfounded .